le0booba/Area_Links/README.md

 - 📱 **Quick Settings Popup**: Click the toolbar icon for a compact menu to toggle common settings on the fly.
 - 💾 **Cross-Device Sync**: Your core settings are synced to your Chrome account, providing a consistent experience everywhere.
 - 🗑️ **History Management**: Easily clear the list of "remembered" links directly from the options page or popup.
-- 📥📤 **Import/Export Exclusions**: Backup and restore your exclusion lists with JSON file support.
+- 📥📤 **Import/Export Exclusions**: Backup and restore your exclusion lists with JSON file support and automatic conflict resolution.
 - 😌 **Lightweight & Fast**: Built to be efficient with optimized link scanning and rendering performance using IntersectionObserver API.
 - 🎭 **Custom Cursors**: Dedicated cursor styles for copy and open modes for clear visual feedback.
 - 🎬 **Smooth Animations**: Optimized rendering with requestAnimationFrame for smooth performance.
+- 🔄 **Settings Cache**: Session storage cache for faster access to frequently used settings.
+- 📋 **Smart Clipboard Handling**: Fallback mechanism for copying links on non-secure contexts.

 </details>